-Orphanet is an app allowing users to access the list of rare diseases, textual information concerning the diease and associated services (expert centres), as well as Emergency Guidelines.
-The app is available via for iOS.
-This application is available in all languages of the Orphanet website.
+Orphanet is an app allowing users to access the list of rare diseases, textual information concerning the disease and associated services (expert centres), as well as Emergency Guidelines.
+The app was retired in 2020, as redundant with the new, responsive Orphanet website.

-Orpha Guides is an app in French giving access to information on French national support mechanisms for patients and their families, as well as information concerning the functional consequences of rare diseases.
-The app is available for iOS and Android.
-A revised application is foreseen in 2019.
+Orpha Guides was an app in French giving access to information on French national support mechanisms for patients and their families, as well as information concerning the functional consequences of rare diseases.
+A revision of the application is underway and will be launched in 2021.

-3.13.
+3.12.
 Orphanet Journal of Rare Diseases

 Orphanet Journal of Rare Diseases (OJRD) is an open access, online journal that encompasses all aspects of rare diseases and orphan drugs.
 The journal publishes high quality reviews on specific rare diseases.
 In addition, the journal may consider articles on clinical trial outcome reports, either positive or negative, and articles on public health issues in the field of rare diseases and orphan drugs.
 OJRD was indexed in Medline at the end of its first year of existence (2006) and was selected by Thomson Scientific after only two years of being in publication.
-Its 5-year impact factor is 4.299.
-Articles have been downloaded 1,400,603 times.
+Its 5-year impact factor is 4.029.
+Articles have been downloaded over 1,700,000 times.
+Springer Nature, the publishing house hosting the OJRD, has signed the San Francisco Declaration on Research Assessment (DORA) that intends to halt the practice of correlating the journal impact factor to the merits of a specific scientist's contributions.

-4. Users: 2018 satisfaction survey
+4. Users: 2019 satisfaction survey